In our monthly Small Cap round up, we’ll be focussing on these four areas:

 Share market has to digest the insider sales, but it’s certainly the best pure play online retailer in Australia.
 It’s done a fantastic job till now; still growing; net cash; but it’s going to be volatile.

-In this week’s issue, we’ve come up with a new stock!
+In this week’s stock research report, we’ve come up with a new stock!

 Like many stocks that produce slightly negative updates in this climate, investors punish first, think later.
 This week’s stock has great fundamentals and is set to grow even though its industry conditions are difficult.
 The company is profitable and paying dividends.

-Stock in the health foods producer, Freedom Foods (FNP) has fallen almost 30% since early September, although it is recovering now.
+A Small Cap stock is the health foods producer, Freedom Foods (FNP) which has fallen almost 30% since early September, although it is recovering now.
 This company produced a wonderful FY18 profit result, yet investors have been clearly looking to take risk off the table.
 We come up with our analysis on whether the sell off represents a buying opportunity.

-Other stocks we look at include the car parts catalogue group Infomedia (IFM), Pro-Pac Packaging (PPG), Prime Media (PRT) and Orocobre (ORE).
-We also add three stocks onto our Best Buys list.
+Other small cap tocks we look at include the car parts catalogue group Infomedia (IFM), Pro-Pac Packaging (PPG), Prime Media (PRT) and Orocobre (ORE).
+We also add three stocks onto our Best Small Cap Stocks to Buy list.

-In an upcoming issue we’re going to look at all the stocks we’ve been buying and selling.
+In an upcoming issue we’re going to look at all the small cap stocks we’ve been buying and selling.

 Since Shocktober, there’s a number of situations where we’ll be providing updates and new buying opportunities over the last two months of the year and into 2019.